RyanJarv/ryanjarv.github.io/_posts/sar/2024-05-06-sar-5-modifying-session-state.md

 In the case where sts:TagSession is allowed in the identity policy in addition to sts:AssumeRole it is possible to set transitive tags that persist for the duration of the role session chain, overriding tags from other sources.

-This normally isn’t an issue, but when tags are relied on in IAM policies for granting access, for example, with the Condition statement shown above, overriding them in this way can lead to more access then intended.
+This normally isn’t an issue, but when tags are relied on in IAM policies for granting access, for example, with the Condition statement shown above, overriding them in this way can lead to more access than intended.

 #### Example Environment